 Around 75 mould and tool makers attended the seminar at the UK headquarters of SECO Tools, which focused on bringing the industry’s cutting edge technologies together, driving efficiencies in tool production and finished part creation.

 Vero support engineer Paul Smithson demonstrated how conformal cooling is an industry game-changer, considerably reducing cooling time as part of the single injection cycle, by lowering the polymer and cavity surface temperatures.
 Comparisons were also shown of cooler temperatures and quicker cycles for required material holding and component ejection.

 As part of the tool construction process, the VISI CAD/CAM solution can be used to design cooling channels for conformal cooling which wouldn’t be possible with conventional methods.

 The keynote speaker at the event, Graham Tromans, President of rapid prototyping and additive consultants G.P.
 Tromans Associates, explained how 3D printing plays a growing role in many industrial applications, and is forecast to be worth $21-billion by 2020.

-He says it will also have an effect on the high volume sector of the mold making industry, with 3D printed inserts for injection molded tools.
+He says it will also have an effect on the high volume sector of the mould making industry, with 3D printed inserts for injection moulded tools.
 “The inserts can be 3D printed extremely quickly, giving tool makers the opportunity to create different models of the same part and carry out modifications before committing to production tooling.”

-“3D printed mold inserts for the production of injection molded components are definitely the way forward for small batch prototypes.
+“3D printed mould inserts for the production of injection moulded components are definitely the way forward for small batch prototypes.
 It’s a very good way of developing products in a quick time scale and creating products that are fit for purpose for field testing, and even production parts.”

-The General Manager of Romi UK, Marcel Machado, reviewed the status of the UK mold making industry, and explained how plastic injection molding machines are adapting to market needs.
+The General Manager of Romi UK, Marcel Machado, reviewed the status of the UK mould making industry, and explained how plastic injection moulding machines are adapting to market needs.